magentabusiness/IoT-Quickstart/01 Create first Application.md

 ![Step2](./images/Step2.png)
 1. Application Name
 2. Select Enterprise [It is not mandatory, If you wish you can define and add       it from Right --> Organizations --> Create Root Organization]
-3. Select if T-Mobile should be able to trace your Devices
+3. Select if Magenta Telekom should be able to trace your Devices
 4. Select Storage Mode
 5. Select the Rule engine
 6. Agree to Terms